Overcoming the on-premise bottleneck: the future of HPC and simulation in the cloud

 For decades, engineering software was built as a monolith – one giant, interconnected codebase where if one part failed or needed an update, the whole system had to be taken down.
 The true power of the cloud is the microservices.

-A simulation process and data management (SPDM) platform like VOLTA integrates these microservices into a cohesive system.
+A cloud-native simulation process and data management (SPDM) platform like VOLTA integrates these microservices into a cohesive system.
 It moves your organization from having storage (where data dies when an engineer leaves) to having data (where information is organized, searchable, and integrated into the digital thread).

 By re-engineering VOLTA into independent, containerized microservices, the system allows you to: